Machine Learning Helps Protect the World's Food Supply

 Our client’s mission is to provide farmers with environmentally-friendly products and services to combat crop disease and other threats.

-While farmers spend billions of dollars on crop-disease management, they often do so without adequate diagnostic tools.
-This can leave them using one-size-fits-all solutions that not only fail to address their specific needs, but often result in undesirable side effects, such as pollution and reduction of the bee population.
+While farmers spend billions of dollars on crop-disease management, they often do so without adequate real-time diagnostic tools.
+This can leave them using one-size-fits-all solutions that not only fail to address their specific needs, but often result in undesirable side effects, such as pollution and reduction of beneficial pollinator species, such as bees, butterflies, and others.

 Our client knew that accurate diagnosis was the best way to target the exact solutions necessary to maintain crop health.
 However, without deep subject matter expertise, crop disease is difficult to diagnose.
 Accurately describing a crop’s symptoms to a plant pathologist over the phone is nearly impossible.